Gas-rich ultra-diffuse galaxies: alleviating the MOND tension with hyperconical modified gravity: Introduction

 where $\gamma_U=\pi/3$ and $\gamma_{\rm cen}=\pi/2$ denote, respectively, the minimum and maximum spatial limits of the hyperconical geometry, and $v_\text{ H}=H_0 r_{\rm sys}$ is the Hubble expansion speed at $r_{\rm sys}$.
 The dimensionless quantity

-measures the relative neighbourhood density $\rho_{{\rm nei}}(s)$ at the scale $s\,r_{\rm sys}$ with respect to the vacuum energy density $\rho_{\rm vac}=3H_0^2/(8\pi G)$, while the term $1/6$ is the asymptotic constant of the HMG model \citep{Monjo_2025_distinct}.
+measures the relative neighbourhood density $\rho_{{\rm nei}}(s)$ at the scale $s\,r_{\rm sys}$ with respect to the vacuum-density scale $\rho_{\rm vac}=3H_0^2/(8\pi G)$ and $s \ge 1$, while the term $1/6$ is the asymptotic constant of the HMG model \citep{Monjo_2025_distinct}.
 For gas-rich UDGs, the gas component can extend to radii of order ten times the optical disc scale length, making the asymptotic regime $\epsilon_s^2 \to 1/6$ relevant for the present analysis.
 The only scanned quantity is therefore the global neighbourhood-scale factor $s$, with solutions expected towards the limit $s \gg 1$.